big21ray/ionia/ARCHITECTURE_OVERVIEW.md

 ### Key Principle: **PTS (Presentation Time Stamp)**

-All timing is driven by **frame/sample counts**, not wall-clock time:
+All timestamps are derived from **frame/sample counts**, and then written using FFmpeg stream time bases.

 **Video PTS:**
 ```